Biden and Harris to Focus on Spa Shootings During Georgia Trip, Meet With Community Leaders

 The visit also comes amid an intense debate over voter rights in Georgia.
 Harris is the first vice president of Asian descent.

 Authorities have charged Robert Aaron Long, 21, with murder in the worst mass killing in the U.S. in almost two years.
-Investigators believe Long had visited two of the massage parlors where four women were killed, Hampton said.
+Investigators believe the suspect had visited two of the spas where four women were killed, Hampton said.

-Long told police that Tuesday’s attack was not racially motivated.
+The suspect told police that Tuesday’s attack was not racially motivated.
 He claimed to have a sex addiction, and authorities said he apparently lashed out at what he saw as sources of temptation.
-Police have said they are still working to determine a motive, but Long's statements spurred outrage and widespread skepticism in the Asian American community, which has increasingly been targeted for violence during the coronavirus pandemic.
+Police have said they are still working to determine a motive, but the suspect's statements spurred outrage and widespread skepticism in the Asian American community, which has increasingly been targeted for violence during the coronavirus pandemic.

 Cherokee County Sheriff's Office spokesman Capt.
-Jay Baker drew criticism for saying Long had “a really bad day” and “this is what he did.”
+Jay Baker drew criticism for appearing to promote a T-shirt with racist language about China and the coronavirus on his Facebook page last year.
+Baker also came under fire for saying the shooting suspect had “a really bad day” and “this is what he did.”

 Sheriff Frank Reynolds released a statement Thursday acknowledging that some of Baker's comments stirred “much debate and anger” and said the agency regrets any “heartache" caused by his words.